 When an IVA fails, there are several things which can happen.
-However, the agreement usually doesn’t fail straight away.
+However, the IVA usually doesn’t fail straight away.
 Here’s what to expect and how to ensure that your IVA doesn’t fail.

 Your IVA is a legal agreement, not only do your creditors have to stick to the rules but you do too.
 Therefore, if you don’t meet your payments or other obligations listed in your IVA it could fail.
 However, it’s important to note that we assess your eligibility for an IVA and make sure that the repayments are affordable for you before you begin.

-Many people find that IVAs work well for them – an IVA can allow you to get your debt payments under control and write off up to 83.8%* of your unsecured debts.
-One of the advantages of an IVA is that it is a formal debt solution which means your creditors have to stick to the agreement.
-However it also means that you must stick to the agreement and repay the agreed amounts on time so that your IVA doesn’t fail.
+Many people find that IVAs work well for them – an IVA can allow you to get your debt payments under control and you could write off up to 83.8%* of your unsecured debts.
+One of the advantages of an IVA is that it is a formal debt solution which means that once agreed, your creditors have to stick to the agreement.
+However it also means that you must stick to the terms and repay the agreed amounts on time so that your IVA doesn’t fail.

 * Based on our customers who had an IVA approved in January 2021, 10% will write off on average 83.8% of their unsecured debt and 50% will write off on average 71.6% of their unsecured debt upon successful completion.

 Although the idea of an IVA failing is a scary one, making sure that you can afford payments, paying the agreed amounts on time and sticking to the terms of the IVA will help ensure that it doesn’t fail.

 If you’ve signed up for an IVA, it’s really important to keep up with your payments and other obligations under its terms.
 As an IVA is a legal agreement, your creditors have to commit to the terms.
 This also means you have your obligations to fulfil.
 Below are some of the situations which can cause an IVA to fall into breach, which if not remedied can lead to the IVA failing.